mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/use-kcl-from-kubectl/index.md

 EOF
 ```

-Check the Projetc's namespace is deleted in the target cluster.
+Ensure the Project's namespace is deleted in the target cluster.

 ```
 kubectl --kubeconfig sample-kubernetes-tutorial.kubeconfig get namespaces